dotnet/machinelearning/docs/api-reference/time-series-root-cause-localization.md

-At Mircosoft, we develop a decision tree based root cause localization method which helps to find out the root causes for an anomaly incident at a specific timestamp incrementally.
+At Microsoft, we have developed a decision tree based root cause localization method which helps to find out the root causes for an anomaly incident at a specific timestamp incrementally.

 ## Multi-Dimensional Root Cause Localization
 It's a common case that one measure is collected with many dimensions (*e.g.*, Province, ISP) whose values are categorical(*e.g.*, Beijing or Shanghai for dimension Province).
 When a measure's value deviates from its expected value, this measure encounters anomalies.
-In such case, operators would like to localize the root cause dimension combinations rapidly and accurately.
+In such case, users would like to localize the root cause dimension combinations rapidly and accurately.
 Multi-dimensional root cause localization is critical to troubleshoot and mitigate such case.

 ## Algorithm